Configuring Okta SCIM for Cortex

 Verifying a user has been deprovisioned in Cortex:

-2. From the left menu, click your avatar in the bottom corner.
+From the main sidebar, click your avatar in the bottom-left corner.

 Why might I see a "Forbidden from remote server" error in Okta when testing authentication?